 Each state is considered to be a separate sovereign unto itself, and the federal government is a separate sovereign unto itself.
 Each state has its own executive branch, judicial branch, and legislative branch as does the federal government.
 Each sovereign elects its own public officials, makes its own laws, and prosecutes its own crimes.

 What the Supreme Court ruling means is that double jeopardy only applies where a single sovereign government is concerned but does not apply where different sovereign governments are concerned.
-Because the federal government is a different sovereign government than the states, it has the right to prosecute crimes that occur within its territory regardless of whether or not someone has been previously tried by another sovereign government, ie., a state, as long as the conduct violates a federal statute.
+Because the federal government is a different sovereign government than a state government, it has the right to prosecute crimes that occur within its territory regardless of whether or not someone has been previously tried by another sovereign government, ie., a state, as long as the conduct violates a federal statute.
 Essentially, double jeopardy applies intra-sovereignly but not inter-sovereignly

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ The Petite Policy ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~